WikiLogic/Server/README.md

 1. Navigate to the project folder and run `gulp`.
 Hopefully it'll just go!
 3. Now open your browser and go to [http://localhost:3000/](http://localhost:3000/)

 You should now have Wikilogic running locally!
-Bravo sir, bravo!
+Bravo sir/madam, bravo!
 You'll have to fill in some statements yourself to play around with it.
 We'll be adding an online test database soon-ish which the (future) demo will run on and which you should be able to connect to as well using a different grunt, like `grunt demo` or something.
 Will update this when that arrives!
 Until then, happy stating!

 *Note, if you get `js-bson: failed to load c++ bson extension` errors on step 5 (in the node console) search that in the node modules, the first result that comes up, comment out those three lines.
 They're just noise at the moment.*